-The new Waikeria 100-bed mental health facility will offer "a mix of security and treatment.
-We've seen these models overseas, a blend of Corrections staff... psychiatric nurses and other nursing staff, so we can look after the people and try and get them well, but also ensure they're looked after in a secure and safe way." - Corrections chief executive Ray Smith The multi-disciplinary mental health in-reach teams (MHIRTs) have undoubtedly led to some improvements in mental healthcare in prisons, however, the teams have faced difficulties implementing 'equivalent' care in a secure setting.
+The multi-disciplinary mental health in-reach teams (MHIRTs) have undoubtedly led to some improvements in mental healthcare in prisons, however, they have faced difficulties implementing 'equivalent' care in a secure setting.
 As in New Zealand, many prisoners with mental health problems continue to be unidentified and untreated.
-Our study demonstrated how MHIRT staff can be hindered by the priorities of the prison to confine, control and punish.
-We argue the goal of equivalent care is unrealistic and inappropriate and question whether prison can ever a suitable place for integrated mental health care and treatment, given the capacity of the prison to dehumanise, deprive and degrade.
+MHIRT staff can be hindered by the priorities of the prison to confine, control and punish.

+The goal of equivalent care is unrealistic and inappropriate, given the capacity of the prison to dehumanise, deprive and degrade.
 Rather than offering mental health treatment in prison, we could adopt alternatives which instead foster the creation of compassionate and socially just communities.

-The Custodial Context: Risk management and institutional convenience
+The Custodial Context, Risk and Institutional Convenience